dr-costas/SEDLM/README.md

 4. Now the project is set-up and you can use it with the data that you got from step 3.

 ## Using SEDLM
+You can use SEDLM directly for your data, or you can check the code and adopt the SEDLM to your SED task, or repeat the process described in our paper.

+SEDLM code is based on [PyTorch](https://pytorch.org/), version 1.1.0.

+In the current form, different variables of the code are specified in a YAML file, holding all the settings for the code.
+All the YAML files are in the `settings` directory, and the YAML loading function searches in the `settings` directory for YAML files.
+In general, you can just alter the values of settings in the YAML file and then run the code.

 ### Data set-up

+The data have to be in the `data` directory.

+If you want to use the existing data loaders, then you have to have your data organized in a specific way.
+First of all, you have to have different files for input features and target values.
+For example, `input_features.npy` and `target_values.npy`.
+Then, depending on the dataset that you will use, you have to have your data in different directories.
+That is:

+  1. TUTSED Synthetic 2016.

+      The data have to be in a directory called `synthetic`, in the `data` directory.
+That is, `data/synthetic`.
+Then, the files for the training, validation, and testing data have to be in a different directory.
+That is:

+        - `data/synthetic/training`
+        - `data/synthetic/validation`
+        - `data/synthetic/testing`

+      You have to have different **numpy files** for the input features and the target values.
+      You can specify the name of each of the input or target files in the YAML settings file.
+      For example, the training files should be like:

+        - `data/synthetic/training/input_features.npy`
+        - `data/synthetic/training/target_values.npy`

+      The code will load the numpy files and use them for training the SEDLM method.
+You can to make sure though that the input features and target values are properly ordered.
+That is, the first element in the input features corresponds to the first element in the target values.

+  2. TUT Real Life 2016

+      The data have to be in a directory called `real_life_2016`, in the `data` directory.
+That is, `data/real_life_2016`.
+Then, the files for each of the folds have to be in a different directory.
+That is:

+        - `data/real_life_2016/fold_1`
+        - `data/real_life_2016/fold_2`
+        - `data/real_life_2016/fold_3`
+        - `data/real_life_2016/fold_4`

+      You have to have different **pickle files** for the input features and the target values.
+      Since there are multiple files per scene and per fold, you cannot have all features in a numpy array.
+Thus, you have to have all the data in a list and serialize (i.e. store to disk) that list using the pickle package.

+      You can specify the name of each of the input or target files in the YAML settings file.
+      For example, the files for fold 1 should be like:

+        - `data/real_life_2016/fold_1/input_features.pkl`
+        - `data/real_life_2016/fold_1/target_values.pkl`

+      The code will load the pickle files and use them for training the SEDLM method.
+You can to make sure though that the input features and target values are properly ordered.
+That is, the first element in the input features corresponds to the first element in the target values.

+  3. TUT Real Life 2017

+      The data have to be in a directory called `real_life_2017`, in the `data` directory.
+That is, `data/real_life_2017`.
+Then, the files for each of the folds have to be in a different directory.
+That is:

+        - `data/real_life_2017/fold_1`
+        - `data/real_life_2017/fold_2`
+        - `data/real_life_2017/fold_3`
+        - `data/real_life_2017/fold_4`

+      You have to have different **pickle files** for the input features and the target values.
+      Since there are multiple files per fold, you cannot have all features in a numpy array.
+Thus, you have to have all the data in a list and serialize (i.e. store to disk) that list using the pickle package.

+      You can specify the name of each of the input or target files in the YAML settings file.
+      For example, the files for fold 1 should be like:

+        - `data/real_life_2017/fold_1/input_features.pkl`
+        - `data/real_life_2017/fold_1/target_values.pkl`

+      The code will load the pickle files and use them for training the SEDLM method.
+You can to make sure though that the input features and target values are properly ordered.
+That is, the first element in the input features corresponds to the first element in the target values.

 ### Hyper-parameters tuning

 ### Running the system